Annual Neighborhood Breakfast ... Saturday, July 4 ... 8:30 am ... Mill Hollow Park

 Video call link: https://meet.google.com/qqm-drys-uoe

-The Center is located in the northeast corner of the Butler Hill Building.
+The Family History Learning Center is located in the northeast corner of the Butler Hill Building.
 If you are in the building, enter through a door just to the east of the stage.
 From outside, enter via the northern most door on the east side of the building.
 If the door is locked, ring the doorbell.

 The Center has 8 patron computers with high-speed Internet, 3 printers (1 black and white and 2 color), and 3 flatbed scanners for scanning photographs or large documents/certificates.
 The computers are optimized to use FamilySearch.